 Field sources coincident with the target source dispersed spectrum should be avoided.
-This avoidance is most simply accomplished by imposing a roll angle constraint.
+While some flexibility in roll angle of order several arcminutes can often be accommodated in observation execution, this avoidance is most rigorously accomplished by imposing a roll angle constraint (see below).
 Note that it is also desirable to retain a pristine region either side of the dispersed spectrum to enable an accurate estimation of the background within the spectral extraction window.